laurho/codeu_project_2017/README.md

 1. Running `Java Web Client` and `Angular Web Client` together concurrently
 2. Running `Java Commandline Client`

+Multiple users can connect to the same instance of a running `Java Server`:
+1. On the web client side, all a user has to do is to navigate to the same url in a new tab or window in the browser to connect as a new user to the same server.
+2. On the commandline side, the user has to run another client in another terminal.

 Instructions for each are below:

 ### Setting up Maven